Community Development Block Grant

 Section 3 Opportunities

-The City is subject to compliance with Section 3 of the Housing and Urban Development Act of 1968 on contracts funded with CDBG funding.
-If you receive government assistance for housing and/or you are a low or very-low-income resident of Port St. Lucie, you may be eligible to receive employment opportunities thru a CDBG-funded project as part of Section 3 compliance requirements.
-If you are a Section 3 Business Concern, you may receive preference on CDBG contracts with the City of Port St. Lucie.
-You must submit a Section 3 certification with your application for Section 3 covered contracts.
+The City adheres to Section 3 of the Housing and Urban Development Act of 1968 for contracts funded with Community Development Block Grant (CDBG) funding.
+If you receive government housing assistance or are a low/very-low-income resident of Port St. Lucie, you may qualify for employment opportunities through a CDBG-funded project under Section 3 compliance.

-The City of Port St. Lucie receives a substantial amount of funding from the Department of Housing and Urban Development (HUD) each year for the Community Development Block Grant (CDBG) program.
-That funding is being used to assist with infrastructure and residential repair/rehab projects throughout the City.
-HUD funding is regulated by the Housing and Urban Development Act of 1968 and is, therefore, subject to Section 3 of that Act.
+The City annually receives substantial funding from the Department of Housing and Urban Development (HUD) for the CDBG program, aiding infrastructure and residential repair/rehab projects throughout the City.
+This funding is regulated by the Housing and Urban Development Act of 1968 and subject to Section 3.

-Section 3 covered projects that involve the construction or rehabilitation of housing or other public construction, such as street repair, drainage work, etc. The regulation requires the City of Port St. Lucie to ensure that economic and business opportunities generated by HUD financial assistance, to the greatest extent possible, be used to support low and very-low-income persons and business concerns that provide economic opportunities to low and very-low-income persons.
+Projects covered under Section 3 involve the construction or rehabilitation of housing or other public construction (e.g., street repair, drainage work).
+The City ensures that economic and business opportunities generated by HUD financial assistance support low and very-low-income individuals and business concerns.

-All applicants seeking this recognition must complete and submit the Section 3 Business Concern Application(PDF, 64KB) form to:
+Submit the Section 3 Business Concern Application(PDF, 64KB) form to:

 Neighborhood Services Department